When resting, the southern hawker nymph's lower lip is folded under its jaw.

 It gingerly steps out of its old skin and rests.
 Then it slowly pumps fluids into the hollow veins of its new wings to

 Take a closer look at the journey of a dragonfly:

 The larva leaves its egg and enters the water as a nymph.

-As the nymph grows, it molts.
-It forms a new exoskeleton.
-It will molt several times.
+As the nymph grows, it molts and forms a new exoskeleton.
+It will molt

 The nymph leaves the water as its exoskeleton splits one last time.

-The dragonfly climbs out of its exoskeleton.
-It waits for its new skin to harden.
+The dragonfly climbs out of its exoskeleton and waits for its new skin to harden.

 Ready for Flight

-The adult dragonfly unfurls its wings in the sunlight.
-Then it takes its first flight.
+The adult dragonfly unfurls its wings in the sunlight before taking its first flight.